-A B2B sale covers more people, bigger quantities and bigger dollar values.
+A B2B sale covers more people and larger quantities and dollar values.

 To the B2B seller, that means the value of an individual B2B customer is high.
-If you can influence that customer to regularly buy from or recommend you, you can drive a high level of on-going sales.
+If you can influence that customer to buy from or recommend you regularly, you drive ongoing sales.

 Because of that extra value, B2B businesses often invest in :-